superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 ## Collection Tools

-SuperMetabase provides two specialized tools for collection exploration and content viewing, each optimized for different use cases:
+Talk to Metabase provides two specialized tools for collection exploration and content viewing, each optimized for different use cases:

 ### 1. Collection Tree Explorer (`explore_collection_tree`)